A guide to the best things to do in Ardennes, Belgium on a weekend break

 Edouard shares his god-like knowledge with anybody who’s interested in doing a workshop at his atelier.
-Here you’ll learn about the fine art of combining flavours with chocolate and the history of chocolate production.
+Here, you’ll learn about the fine art of combining flavors with chocolate and the history of chocolate production.
 Tailor-made workshops are available upon request.

-Edouard will be one of THE reason why you should include Florenville in any Ardenne itinerary.
+Edouard will be one of the reasons why you should include Florenville in any Ardenne, Belgium itinerary.
 And even if it means a detour, I would run miles for his ice-creams!!

 LES CHOCOLATS D’EDOUARD

 Place Albert 1er, 36